 Inhibition in the glomerular layer of the olfactory bulb and its modification by learning.

 Advanced research topics – Students will focus on developing their research skills to support the laboratory or other research or enquiry-based activities undertaken in their extended research project.
 The module aims to develop student’s critical analysis of published research and to prepare them for a career in a research environment.
 It will also expose students to current research trends in neuroscience, and to leading researchers in the field.

 Extended research project – Students will choose an independent project of interest.
 They will be mentored by one of the world leading academics in their field and will conduct an individual extended research or enquiry-based project.
 This will also incorporate experience of working as part of a team in a research environment and interacting with research scientists.

 Throughout your degree you will benefit from a range of opportunities to expand your intellectual horizons outside or within your subject area.

 This course gives you the opportunity to choose from a range of discovery modules.
 They’re a great way to tailor your study around your interests or career aspirations and help you stand out from the crowd when you graduate.
 Find out more about discovery modules on our Broadening webpages.

 Learning and teaching

-As a guide, a typical week in your first year includes nine to twelve hours of lectures, three to six hours of practical sessions in the laboratory, tutorials, workshop and seminar sessions, plus private study.
+A typical week in your first year may include nine to twelve hours of a combination of in person and online study, three to six hours of practical sessions in the laboratory, regular personal tutorial sessions, plus private study.

-Independent study and research are also crucial to every year of the course.
-We have excellent library and computing facilities to support your learning, and the University Library offers training to help you make the most of them.
+As independent study and research are also crucial to the course, we have excellent library and computing facilities to support your learning, and the University Library offers comprehensive training.

 We use a variety of assessment methods to help you develop a broad range of skills.
 These include practical work, data handling and problem-solving exercises, multiple-choice tests, group work, online and face-to-face discussion groups, computer-based simulations, essays, posters and oral presentations.